 These natural aromatherapy products from this traditional skincare company have been made Ubud, Bali since 1989.

-Made with 100% pure natural ingredients including citronella, clove and cajaputi, their Begone Bug Spray is a very popular natural alternative.
+Made with 100% pure natural active ingredients including citronella, clove and cajaputi, their Begone Bug Spray is a very popular natural alternative.

 It comes in two smaller spray pumps (perfect for the handbag or daypack) and a larger spray bottle.
 There’s also a 1 litre bottle for refills.